christian-montes/SSH-Git/README.md

 ### Creating .bash_profile to make commits quicker
 ---

-To expedite the process of making commits to your remote repository, you will append a function to a `.bash_profile`.
-This `.bash_profile` will exist in your home directory- this will allow access from any working directory.
+To expedite the process of making commits to your remote repository, you will append a function to a .bash_profile.
+This .bash_profile will exist in your home directory- this will allow access from any working directory.

-> Note: These instructions are an edited version of instructions on how to create a `.bash_profile` that can be found here: [Redfin Solutions](https://redfinsolutions.com/blog/creating-bashprofile-your-mac 'Creatng a .bash_profile')
+> Note: These instructions are an edited version of instructions on how to create a .bash_profile that can be found here: [Redfin Solutions](https://redfinsolutions.com/blog/creating-bashprofile-your-mac 'Creatng a .bash_profile')

 1. Enter the following into terminal to travel to your home directory:
 ```bash
 $ cd ~
 ```

-2. Create a `.bash_profile` by using the touch command
+2. Create a .bash_profile by using the touch command
 ```bash
 $ touch .bash_profile
 ```

-3. Open your `.bash_profile` in a text editor by entering the following.
+3. Open your .bash_profile in a text editor by entering the following.
 Replace the editor's name in the quotes
 ```bash
 $ open -a 'App name' .bash_profile
 ```

 4. Skip a few lines at the end of the file.
 This is where you will write your function to make the process of committing quicker.

-Adding a function to the `.bash_profile` allows you to pass arguments to the function.
+Adding a function to the .bash_profile allows you to pass arguments to the function.
 Below is the function 'easygit' that I added to mine.
 Feel free to name your function anything you please.
 The first argument accepted by the function, "$1", is the commit message; the second argument, "$2", is the SSH URL of the repository.

 ```
 function easygit() {